 - Inbound enquiries begin (clients, partners, media)

-- Content starts to be referenced back to you in conversations
+- People start referencing your content back to you in conversations

 - You see early speaking or podcast invitations